Being Active in Fixed Income

 10-Year Treasury Yield Has Spiked Dramatically (1/4/16-12/31/18)

-Data Sources: Federal Reserve Bank of St. Louis, 1/19.
+Data Sources: Federal Reserve Bank of St. Louis and Hartford Funds, 1/19.

 The pain in your lower back or that soreness in your right knee wasn’t there just a few years ago.
 You’re not a 20-something anymore.
 But you push yourself like you’re younger.
 You’re endangering yourself by not understanding the risks for serious injury.
 The personal trainer your friend works with could help increase your flexibility to prevent an injury.